Skip to main content

 Build an Omnistudio Data Mapper Load

-When you create an Omnistudio Data Mapper Load, use the following tabs in the Omnistudio Data Mapper Designer to specify what you want the Omnistudio Data Mapper Load to do.
+When you create an Omnistudio Data Mapper Load, use these tabs in the Omnistudio Data Mapper Designer to specify what you want the Omnistudio Data Mapper Load to do:

 Let’s discover how to configure these tabs to build the Omnistudio Data Mapper Load.